imtiazUAP/travel-packages/README.md

 ## Installation

-1. Download the plugin zip file.
+1. Download the plugin as a zip file.
 2. Navigate to the WordPress admin dashboard.
 3. Go to Plugins > Add New > Upload Plugin.
 4. Choose the downloaded zip file and click "Install Now".